qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 == Description ==

-<strong>Hummingbird</strong> zips through your site and finds new ways to boost page speed with fine-tuned controls over <strong>file compression</strong>, <strong>minification</strong> and <strong>full-page, browser and Gravatar caching</strong>.
-Load your pages quicker and score higher on <a href="https://developers.google.com/speed/pagespeed/insights/">Google PageSpeed Insights</a> with Hummingbird site optimization.
+*Hummingbird* zips through your site and finds new ways to boost page speed with fine-tuned controls over *file compression*, *minification* and *full-page, browser and Gravatar caching*.
+Load your pages quicker and score higher on [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) with Hummingbird site optimization.

-= Features Available in Hummingbird Include: =
+### Features Available in Hummingbird Include:

-* Performance Reports - Pro tips for running your site at super speed
+- Performance Reports - Pro tips for running your site at super speed
-* Asset Optimization - Position, minify and combine files for top performance
+- Asset Optimization - Position, minify and combine files for top performance
-* Caching Suite - Load pages faster with full-page, Gravatar and browser cache tools
+- Caching Suite - Load pages faster with full-page, Gravatar and browser cache tools
-* GZIP Compression - Blazing fast HTML, JavaScript, and stylesheet transfer
+- GZIP Compression - Blazing fast HTML, JavaScript, and stylesheet transfer

 = Scans and Recommendations =